+Genetic architecture of adaptation: modularity of plasticity vs. fitness

+We also compared the modularity of plastic responses to climate (as measured by co-expression networks) to the modularity of evolved genetic responses to climate (as measured by co-association networks).
+Genes that show similar responses in expression to experimental treatments form a co-expression network.
+Co-expression networks have been successful at identifying genes that respond the same way to environmental stimuli [71], so it might be reasonable to expect that if these genes were adapting to climate that they would also show similar patterns of associations with climate variables.
+However, differential expression analyses only identify genes with transcription (i.e., plastic) responses to climate - plasticity is not a prerequisite for adaptation and may be an alternative strategy to adaptation.
+This is illustrated by our result that only half of our top candidate contigs for adaptation to climate were differentially expressed in response to climate conditions.

+Interestingly, we found limited correspondence between co-expression modules and our co-association modules that are putatively favored by natural selection.
+Specifically, genes that appeared to be adapting to different aspects of the multivariate environment (because they were located in different co-association modules) could none-the-less be co-expressed in response to specific conditions.
+However, we observed that loci from the tightly linked Aridity module had many distinct expression patterns in response to climate treatments.
+These observations support of the idea that the developmental/functional modularity of plasticity may not correspond to the modularity of the genotype to fitness map.
+However, the power of the analysis could be low due to stringent statistical cutoffs and these patterns warrant further investigation.

 Physiological adaptation of lodgepole pine to climate

-Our multivariate approach highlights the need to disentangle the physiological effects and importance of freezing versus drought in local adaptation in conifers.
-We found distinct groups of candidate loci along an axis of warm/wet to cold/dry (the Freezing and Multi modules), and another distinct group along an axis of cold/wet to warm/dry (the Aridity module).
-Selection by drought conditions in winter may occur through extensive physiological remodeling that allows cells to survive intercellular freezing by desiccating protoplasts - but also results in drought stress at the cellular level (Yeaman et al. 2014).
-Another type of winter injury in lodgepole pine - red belt syndrome - is caused by warm, often windy events in winter, when foliage desiccates but the ground is too cold for roots to be able to supply water above ground (Bella & Navratil 1987).
+It is challenging to disentangle the physiological effects and importance of freezing versus drought in the local adaptation of conifers to climate.
+We found distinct groups of candidate genes along an axis of warm/wet to cold/dry (environmental response modules in the Freezing and Multi groups), and another distinct group along an axis of cold/wet to warm/dry (the Aridity environmental response module).
+Selection by drought conditions in winter may occur through extensive physiological remodeling that allows cells to survive intercellular freezing by desiccating protoplasts - but also results in drought stress at the cellular level [55].
+Another type of winter drought injury in lodgepole pine - red belt syndrome - is caused by warm, often windy events in winter, when foliage desiccates but the ground is too cold for roots to be able to supply water above ground [72].
 This may contrast with drought selection in summer, when available soil water is lowest and aridity highest.
-The physiological and cellular mechanisms of drought and freezing response have similarities but also potentially important differences that could be responsible for the patterns that we have observed.
+The physiological and cellular mechanisms of drought and freezing response have similarities but also potentially important differences that could be responsible for the patterns we have observed.